jlevy/og-equity-compensation/README.md

 ### Why an Open Guide?
 Why on GitHub?

-This is an **open Guide**.
-It’s [*open to contributions*](/CONTRIBUTING.md), so, unlike a blog, it is living, and can be improved.
+We call this an “open” Guide since it’s [*open to contributions*](/CONTRIBUTING.md), so, unlike a blog, it is living, and can be improved.
 While [a lot of information](#further-reading) on this topic is just a Google search away, it is scattered about.
 Many blogs and articles focus only on a narrow topic, are getting older, or are on sites supported by ads or other products.
 It should be possible to assemble this information sensibly, for free.
 This document was started by [Joshua Levy](https://github.com/jlevy) and [Joe Wallin](http://joewallin.com/about-joe-wallin/).
-It’s a preliminary version, and no doubt has some errors and shortcomings, but we want to see it evolve.
+It no doubt has some errors and shortcomings, but we want to see it evolve.

 ### Please contribute!